cgeo/cgeo/README.md

 ### Debugging ###

-1. Add android:debuggable="true" in the application settings of `AndroidManifest.xml`
-2. In Eclipse, create a Debug Configuration for an Android Application using the menu Run->Debug Configurations
+In Eclipse, create a Debug Configuration for an Android Application using the menu Run->Debug Configurations

 ### Testing ###